 + Adds the current call and VFO Frequency to the stacking popup.

 Stacking popup - Select any entry to set the call (which will trigger a lookup), VFO frequency and split from the stack.
 Selecting Edit from the popup will allow you to re-order, edit and delete entries.

-The Contest Panel is optimized for data entry during contests.
+The Contest Panel is optimized for data entry during casual contesting.

 You can TAB quickly from field to field and <shift> TAB to reverse the tabbing direction or use the menu commands Focus Call Sign, Clear Log Fields and Log QSO and Clear Fields to return focus to the call sign.
 You can also set your own keyboard shortcuts for any of these commands.